Beyond One Output: Visualizing and Comparing Distributions of Language Model Generations: System Design

 \subsubsection{Layout and rendering}

 The layout attempts to balance two competing goals: (1) preserve the left-to-right reading order of the original sentences so that tokens appearing sequentially in a generation also appear in sequence in the visualization, and (2) merge shared spans and expose the branching and merging structure of the graph.
-To this end, we use a D3 force simulation combining four forces, which is run until convergence. \begin{itemize} \item \textbf{Horizontal positioning.} Root nodes are placed at a fixed left offset, and all other nodes are positioned to the right of their parents.
-When a node has multiple parents, a slider enables interactive parameterization of where the node is placed between the leftmost and rightmost parent-derived positions.
-The rightmost extreme (inspired by a Sugiyama-style layered layout \cite{sugiyama1995graph}) gives a more linear view, while the leftmost setting produces a more consolidated view. \item \textbf{Vertical centering.} A centering force pulls nodes toward the vertical midpoint with strength proportional to each node's frequency count, so that common tokens settle near the center and rarer tokens drift outward. \item \textbf{Edges.} A spring force attracts connected nodes; because a separate force is instantiated for every generation traversing a given edge, the effective attraction between two nodes scales with the number of shared generations. \item \textbf{Collision.} An ellipse-based collision force prevents node overlap. \end{itemize}
+To this end, we use a D3 force simulation combining four forces, which is run until convergence.
+For force strengths, convergence criteria, and full implementation details, see our open-source code at \url{https://github.com/EmilyReif/llm-consistency-vis}. \begin{itemize} \item \textbf{Horizontal positioning.} A custom horizontal force updates each node's $x$-position based on its parents.
+First, root nodes anchor at a fixed left margin, and all other nodes are placed to the right of their parents according to parent width plus padding.
+When a node has multiple parents, a spread slider interpolates between the leftmost and rightmost parent-derived positions; one extreme gives a more linear, Sugiyama-style layered layout \cite{sugiyama1995graph}, while the other produces a more consolidated view. \item \textbf{Vertical centering.} A vertical centering force pulls nodes toward the midpoint of the canvas, with strength proportional to each node's frequency count so that common tokens settle near the center and rarer tokens drift outward. \item \textbf{Edges.} A constant link spring force connects consecutive tokens along each generation path.
+Because we instantiate one link object per generation traversing an edge, token pairs shared by more outputs experience stronger effective attraction. \item \textbf{Collision.} A custom ellipse-based collision force prevents label overlap. \end{itemize}

 Each token is colored by the weighted average of the colors of the sentences containing it.
 As described above, each edge represents a generation, and these are also colored corresponding to their prompt.
 The size of each node is proportional to the number of generations containing it, following other similar tools\cite{wattenberg2008word, Brockett2015-tq}.